Dutchman Embarking onto a Yacht | Ludolf Backhuysen (1670)

 The AI Problem + DLT Solution

 While computers have leveraged statistical techniques for decades to gain deeper insights than ever possible before, recent developments have given computer algorithms increasingly more autonomy to find novel patterns in data.
 Rather than limit themselves to a human derived search space, Artificially intelligent algorithms can search for novel solutions for beating the best humans at Jeopardy, Chess, and until recently thought impossible..
 Go.
+By searching fitness landscapes with clearly defined boundaries, AI programs have made massive strides towards providing real value to the world.

 As amazing as these algorithms are, they cannot generate something from nothing.